kevinlongboy/AirBnB/README.md

 ## 🌊 Welcome to Seattle

 ...
 And welcome to CraneBnB, a virtual meeting place that connects visitors, and the like, to the finest _guest maisonettes_ in the Greater Seattle Area.
-Inspired by <a href="https://www.airbnb.com/" alt="AirBnB website">AirBnB</a>, CraneBnB allows its members the ability to host visitors in their own homes, or become guests in members' spaces.
+Inspired by <a href="https://www.airbnb.com/" alt="AirBnB website">AirBnB</a>, CraneBnB allows its members the ability to host visitors in their own homes, or become guests in other members' spaces.

 Don't miss this truly once in a lifetime opportunity to experience what Seattle has to offer. _Where else can you see an ocean wave, a fish fly, a mountain peak, and the world's largest needle?_
 <br>